nadrino/kotor-walkthrough/kotor/walkthrough/036_Dantooine.md

 ![](../resources/images/screenshots/danSandralMentionDroids.png)

 - Repair room + Get Key + repair droid 5 parts 715 XP !
-- Loot the last room on the left and go back
+- discover the last room on the left and go back
 - Save Shen (take the mine in front of his door)
 	- I am here to rescue you, Shen.
 	- I'll protect you, Shen.
 Let's go.